-The Solution
+The solution

 Working with a dedicated CHKS consultant, the trust developed a prototype dashboard with information available at individual consultant level.
-All the indicators, except complaints and incidents, were drawn from existing

-CHKS information and benchmarking programmes.
-Taffy Gatawa, Head of Patient Safety and Quality, says:

-"The idea was to try to be more open and transparent about consultant performance and to develop a tool that we could use to encourage consultants to own the data and facilitate learning through discussion.
-By measuring everyone's performance we felt we could begin to have conversations about variance in performance for the same procedure and where appropriate challenge in a more constructive way."
+All the indicators, except complaints and incidents, were drawn from existing CHKS information and benchmarking programmes.
+Taffy Gatawa, Head of Patient Safety and Quality, says: "The idea was to try to be more open and transparent about consultant performance and to develop a tool that we could use to encourage consultants to own the data and facilitate learning through discussion.
+By measuring everyone's performance we felt we could begin to have conversations about variance in performance for the same procedure and where appropriate challenge in a more constructive way.
+We expect to have the dashboard implemented across specialties as from March 2015."